Expectations for Decorum

 Institute Expectations for Decorum and Good Faith Participation in Discrimination and Discriminatory Harassment Investigations and Hearings

-The expectations for decorum and good faith participation apply equally to all participants in the investigation and hearing process, including the parties, witnesses, advisors and support persons.
+The expectations for decorum and good faith participation apply equally to all participants in the investigation and hearing process, including the parties, witnesses, and advisors.
 These expectations reflect the Institute’s commitment to proceedings that afford the highest level of respect for the rights and dignity of all participants.

 This document should be read as a supplement to, and as consistent with, MIT Policies and Procedures (“P&P”), Section 9.8, for matters involving faculty and staff respondents; and the Committee on Discipline (“COD”) Rules, for matters involving student respondents.
 In the event of any discrepancy, the provisions of the P&P or the COD Rules will prevail.